A-shazli/A-shazli/README.md

 - 📫 How to reach me **abdullah.ahmed99@eng-st.cu.edu.eg**

-- 📄 Know about my experiences [https://github.com/A-shazli/A-shazli/files/8750421/CV_updated.docx](https://github.com/A-shazli/A-shazli/files/8750421/CV_updated.docx)
+- 📄 Know about my experiences <a href="https://github.com/A-shazli/A-shazli/files/8750421/CV_updated.docx">Email</a>

 - ⚡ Fun fact **Can do wheelies (maybe)**